AT&T Internet Review June 2026

 Broader overall reach than a pure fiber brand

 AT&T does not win every address with the same product, but the brand is more widely relevant than a pure-fiber operator because Internet Air gives it another lane.
-That helps the overall score because the brand is not forced into an all-or-nothing footprint story.
+That helps the overall score because the brand is not forced into an all-or-nothing fiber footprint story.

 At the same time, the best version of AT&T Internet is still tied to Fiber availability.
 That means the availability score is healthy overall without pretending that every household gets the premium side of the experience.